chaeyib/blog/_posts/2025-03-03-Chemistry[HTB].md

 title: Chemistry - HTB
 date: 2025-03-03 11:37:57 +0530
 categories: [HTB, Linux]
-tags: [htb,linux,easy]     # TAG names should always be lowercase
+tags: [htb,linux,easy]
 ---

+## Overview
+Chemistry is an easy machine from Hack The Box which focuses on File Upload, Password Cracking and Privilege Escalation, all of which are based on publicly available exploits.

 ---
 - **IP:** 10.10.11.38
 - **OS:** Linux
 - **Difficulty:** Easy
 - **Link:** [Chemistry - Hack The Box](https://app.hackthebox.com/machines/Chemistry)
-- **Tools Used:** nmap, rustscan, netcat, pwncat, sqlite3, DB Browser for SQLite
+- **Tools Used:** nmap, rustscan, netcat, pwncat, sqlite3, DB Browser for SQLite, hashcat

----
-## Overview
-Chemistry is an easy machine from Hack The Box which focuses on File Upload, Password Cracking and Privilege Escalation, all of which are based on publicly available exploits.

 ---
 ## Enumeration